-- There are 7 not-for-profit colleges and universities with finance degree programs in Colorado.1
+- There are 7 four-year not-for-profit colleges and universities with finance degree programs in Colorado.1

-- 5 not-for-profit schools offer a master’s or advanced degree in finance.1
+- 5 schools offer a master’s or advanced degree in finance.1

-- Highest graduate rate*: The University of Denver 76%.1
+- Highest graduation rate*: University of Denver 79%.1

-- Highest transfer-out rate*: The University of Colorado at Denver 35%.1
+- Highest transfer-out rate*: Metropolitan State University of Denver 35%.1

-- 2 schools in the Businessweek’s Top Business Undergraduate Programs in 2013: University of Denver Daniels College of Business (#56), University of Colorado Boulder Leeds School of Business (#62), Colorado State University College of Business (#90).2
+- 3 schools in the Businessweek’s Top Business Undergraduate Programs in 2016: University of Denver Daniels College of Business (#56), University of Colorado Boulder Leeds School of Business (#62), Colorado State University College of Business (#90).2

 *For 4-year not-for-profit colleges and universities that offer a finance degree program.